lilywang1988/eSIR/README.md

   #res.noq$plot_infection
 ```

-You will obtain the following plot in addition to the traceplots and summart table if you set `save_file=T` in `qh.eSIR`.
+You will obtain the following plot in addition to the traceplots and summary table if you set `save_file=T` in `qh.eSIR`.
 The blue vertical line denotes the beginning date, and the other three gray lines denote the three change points.

 ![Standard SIR](man/figures/Hubei_qthetaQ_plot.png)